|

 Each step toward the Chuppah is accompanied by music.
 Just as the Levites sang and played instruments as the kohen priests performed their holy duties in the Beit Hamikdash, the ancient Temple in Jerusalem.
 Music that amplifies this sanctity uplifts the ceremony.

-Choose processional music that the evokes not only the love for your betrothed, but music that is spiritually uplifting.
+Choose processional music that the evokes not only the love for your betrothed,

 The Wedding Party